-Miranda Boshuizen is responsible for the programme administration.
+[vacancy] is responsible for the programme administration.
 She supports the students and teachers in an administrative way.
 She is among other things responsible for:

-- assigning and adjusting of exam programs, - organization of colloquia, - applying and preparation for diplomas and certificates, - placing education-related announcements on the student portal, - supporting the examination boards and program committee.
+- assigning and adjusting of exam programs, - organisation of colloquia, - · applying and preparation for diplomas and certificates, - placing education-related announcements on the student portal, - supporting the examination boards and program committee.